Learn more about Teach Dual Credit Indiana in our program overview flyer, or browse additional questions below.

-Dual credit courses allow students to earn college credit and high school credit at the same time and makes the transition to college easier and more affordable for students as they earn college credits while still enrolled in high school.
+Dual credit courses allow students to earn college credit and high school credit at the same time, making the transition to college easier and more affordable for students.
+Students who earn dual credit in high school benefit from:

-Beginning in 2023, dual credit teachers will be required to have a master’s degree in the content area they teach, or a master’s degree in another content area plus 18 graduate hours in the content area they teach.
+Beginning in September of 2025, dual credit teachers will be required to have a master’s degree in the content area they teach, or a master’s degree in another content area plus 18 graduate hours in the content area they teach.

 These requirements are set by the Higher Learning Commission, the accrediting organization for degree-granting postsecondary institutions in Indiana and 18 other states.

 Individual dual credit providers may implement these requirements prior to September of 2025.

 Who is eligible to participate in Teach Dual Credit Indiana?